mit-dci/opencx/dextechsurvey.md

 ### Batch Auction Optimization
 This is basically a way of making sure low liquidity tokens are sorta liquid.

 ### Plasma Research
 This part is just TeX but it defines how you would do batch auction stuff on plasma.
 Again, not really something that would be interesting for someone making a decentralized exchange that isn't just an erc20 token swap contract on ethereum.

+## Vitalik reddit
+In this reddit post he proposes an automated market maker smart contract, and suggests those be used for decentralized exchange contracts on ethereum.

 ## ethresear.ch DEX topics
 The ethresear.ch DEX category seems to be pretty weak when it comes to talking about actual decentralized exchange, mostly just proposals for how to scale a DEX that is only on ethereum, or posts about a "new DEX Dapp".
 Now for the reviews: